-🎁 Use code WELCOME3 during checkout to get discount on your first booking with us.
+🎁 Use code WELCOME3 during checkout to get a discount on your first booking with us.
 Enjoy! ☀️

 You won't need a visa for short stays if you hold a UK, EU, US, Canadian, Australian or one of more than sixty other passports — Armenia grants visa-free entry of up to 180 days a year.
 An International Driving Permit isn't required either: any modern licence printed in the Latin script is accepted directly.
 Prices are noticeably softer than in neighbouring Georgia or anywhere in the EU.

 TakeCars works with around a hundred checked vehicles across local partners in Armenia — from compact Ford Fiestas and Hyundai Elantras to Toyota Land Cruiser Prados and Lada Niva 4×4s.
 Every car is shown with real photos and reviews from past renters, and you can see the supplier behind it before you book.
-No faceless fleets here — every car has a real person behind it, and you can read their reviews and see their photos before you book.

 Prices in Armenia are gentler than in Georgia or the EU, and the choice is wider than you might expect.
-Economy starts from $30 a day, saloons such as the Hyundai Elantra or Kia Rio at $35–55, and crossovers at $50–100.
+Economy starts from $30 a day, saloons like the Hyundai Elantra or Kia Rio at $35–55, and crossovers at $50–100.
 The Lada Niva is its own category — $30–45 a day, worth booking ahead.

 Low season runs November–March, with prices around 30–40 % below summer.
 June and September give the best balance of weather and cost.
-July and August are the most expensive — Armenia receives the diaspora and peak tourist flow.
+July and August are the most expensive — Armenia takes in the diaspora and peak tourist flow.
 Prices on the site are in US dollars; payment is accepted in dollars, euros or drams at the day's rate.

-Cars are picked up at Zvartnots Airport at arrivals, or at your hotel in Yerevan — most partners deliver in the city for free.
-Airport pickup is $3–8 a day more for the airport fee, but if you're heading straight to Dilijan or Lake Sevan, it pays for itself in a saved transfer.
-If your first night is in Yerevan, take the car the next morning in town; if you're driving straight out, take it at Zvartnots.
+Cars are picked up at Zvartnots (EVN) at arrivals, or at your hotel in Yerevan — most partners deliver in the city for free.
+Airport pickup is $3–8 a day more for the airport fee, but if you're heading straight to Dilijan or Lake Sevan, it pays for itself in saved transfer.

 Most tourists in Armenia start their trip here

-Documents, licence and driver age
+Documents, licence and age

-The minimum age is 21 with one to two years of licence experience — the rule with most partners.
+The minimum age is 21 with one to two years of licence experience — the standard with most partners.
 A handful of suppliers will rent from 19, but the choice is limited and worth booking ahead.
-For drivers under 25, a young-driver fee of $5–10 a day applies on certain cars, shown clearly during booking, no surprises at the desk.
-If you're 19 or 20, message us in advance and we'll pull together what's available for your age.
+For drivers under 25, a young-driver fee of $5–10 a day applies on certain cars, shown clearly during booking with no surprises at the desk.

 -

-No deposit and no hidden fees
+No hidden fees

-— The deposit and how to pay it are visible the moment you choose a car, and nothing appears on the bill that wasn't on the booking page.
+The deposit and how to pay it are visible the moment you choose a car, and nothing appears on the bill that wasn't on the booking page.

 -

-Real reviews and real photos for every car
+Real reviews on every car

-— You see the actual vehicle you'll collect, not a stock render, and ratings from people who already drove it.
+You see the actual vehicle you'll collect, not a stock render, and ratings from people who already drove it.

 -

-Full Coverage and roadside assistance
+Full Coverage available

 Insurance, deposit and payment